mapbox/mapbox-gl-js/MIGRATION_GUIDE_v3.md

 });
 ```

-**Important**: For the new Standard style, you can only add layers to these three slots (`bottom`, `middle`, `none`) within the Standard style basemap.
+**Important**: For the new Standard style, you can only add layers to these three slots (`bottom`, `middle`, `top`) within the Standard style basemap.

 Like with the classic Mapbox styles, you can still use the layer position in `map.addLayer(layer, beforeId)` method when importing the Standard Style.
 But, this method is only applicable to custom layers you have added yourself.
 If you add two layers to the same slot with a specified layer position the latter will define order of the layers in that slot.

-When using the Standard style, you get the latest basemap rendering features, map styling trends and data layers as soon as they are available, without requiring any manual migration/integration.
-On top of this, you'll still have the ability to introduce your own data to the map and control your user's experience.
+Standard is aware of the map lighting configuration using the `measure-light` expression, which returns you an aggregated value of your light settings.
+This returns a value which ranges from 0 (darkest) to 1 (brightest).
+In darker lights, you make the individual layers light up by using the new `*-emissive-stength` expressions, which allow you to add emissive light to different layer types and for example keep texts legible in all light settings.
+If your custom layers seem too dark, try adjusting the emissive strength of these layers.

+### Customizing Standard

+The underlying design paradigm to the Standard style is different from what you know from the classic core styles.
+Mapbox manages the basemap experience and surfaces key global styling configurations - in return, you get a cohesive visual experience and an evergreen map, always featuring the latest data, styling and rendering features compatible with your SDK.
+The configuration options make interactions with the basemap simpler than before.
+During the beta phase, we are piloting these configurations - we welcome feedback on the beta configurations.
 If you have feedback or questions about the Standard beta style reach out to: [hey-map-design@mapbox.com](mailto:hey-map-design@mapbox.com).

+You can customize the overall color of your Standard experience easily by adjusting the 3D light settings.
+Individual basemap layers and/or color values can’t be adjusted, but all the flexibility offered by the style specification can be applied to custom layers while keeping interaction with the basemap simple through `slot`s.

 Our existing, classic Mapbox styles (such as [Mapbox Streets](https://www.mapbox.com/maps/streets), [Mapbox Light](https://www.mapbox.com/maps/light), and [Mapbox Satellite Streets](https://www.mapbox.com/maps/satellite)) and any custom styles you have built in Mapbox Studio will still work like they do in v2, so no changes are required.